iamacook/use-rhf-should-unregister/README.md

 # `useRHFShouldUnregister()`

+**Deprecated**: This feature has been re-implemented in React Hook Form from v7.2.0 upwards.

-`useRHFShouldUnregister` is a polyfill for the deprecated `shouldUnregister` option in [React Hook Form](https://react-hook-form.com/) v7.
+~~`useRHFShouldUnregister` is a polyfill for the deprecated `shouldUnregister` option in [React Hook Form](https://react-hook-form.com/) v7.
 It automatically unregisters unmounted fields.
-It takes a form `ref`, `unregister` and the optional 'keep state' [options object](https://react-hook-form.com/api/useform/unregister) that is applied to all unmounted fields.
+It takes a form `ref`, `unregister` and the optional 'keep state' [options object](https://react-hook-form.com/api/useform/unregister) that is applied to all unmounted fields.~~

-It is important that the fields that should unregister be provided their default values via the `defaultValue`/`defaultChecked` prop instead of via `useForm`.
+~~It is important that the fields that should unregister be provided their default values via the `defaultValue`/`defaultChecked` prop instead of via `useForm`.~~

 ## Installation